freshface/docs/content/collections/docs/image-manipulation.md

 To alleviate this problem, Statamic will keep track of whether the images have already been generated in its own separate cache.

 This cache is separate from your application cache.
 Running `php artisan cache:clear` will **not** clear this Glide cache.
 This allows the Glide cache to persist through deployments or other scenarios where you might clear your application cache.
-It will be cleared when running `php please glide:clear`.
+It will be cleared when running `php please statamic:glide:clear`.

 By default, this cache will be located in your filesystem with the storage directory.